lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

 to express any higher level language constructs.
 Unfortunately, conditional branching combined with linear values is a toxic brew.

-While linearity, as defined in Definition 3.1, is a simple constraint to impose on our IR in the absence of conditional branching, the constraint would have to be relaxed to allow for a single use _in each mutually exclusive
+While linearity, as defined in {{% refdefinition "minirdef" %}}, is a simple constraint to impose on our IR in the absence of conditional branching, the constraint would have to be relaxed to allow for a single use _in each mutually exclusive